prominenceai/deepstream-services-library/docs/api-remuxer.md

 This service sets the `batch_size` for the named Remxuer to use.
 The `batch_size` is used by each internal Streammux plugin for each added Branch that connects to all streams.
 Branches that connect to a select set of stream-ids will set their `batch-size` to the number of streams selected.
 To use this service, export USE_NEW_NVSTREAMMUX=yes.

-**Note:** Unless explicity set with this service, the Remuxer will use the upstream batch-size when the Pipeline is linked and played.
+**Note:** Unless explicitly set with this service, the Remuxer will use the upstream batch-size when the Pipeline is linked and played.

 **IMPORTANT!** If adding/removing Sources dynamically at runtime, you must set the batch-size to the maximum number of upstream Sources that can be added.